 The Santa Cruz Metropolitan Transit District does not discriminate on the basis of disability.
-The Encinal Conference Room is located in an accessible facility.
+The Watsonville City Council Chambers is located in an accessible facility.
 Any person who requires an accommodation or an auxiliary aid or service to participate in the meeting, please contact Cindi Thomas at 831-426-6080 as soon as possible in advance of the Board of Directors meeting.
 Hearing impaired individuals should call 711 for assistance in contacting METRO regarding special requirements to participate in the Board meeting.
+A Spanish Language Interpreter will be available during "Oral Communications" and for any other agenda item for which these services are needed.
+METRO is making efforts to have this meeting televised live in Watsonville by Charter Cable on Channel 70.
+Community Television will broadcast it in Santa Cruz on November 29, 2004 on Channel 26 and also on Charter Channel 72.